Diploma in Photography

 Challenging Photographic Assignments

 The course consists of a series of weekly, practical photographic exercises starting with basic but fundamental visual training.
 Photo shoots increase in scope and complexity throughout the year.

 By the end of the course, participants are able to independently complete complex photographic assignments with a professional level of competence in both creative and technical aspects.

 Getting Ready for the Creative Industry

-Every lecture, workshop and shooting exercise is designed to fulfill industry requirements and prepare students for the demands of the industry.
+Every lecture, workshop and shooting exercise is designed to fulfil industry requirements and prepare students for the demands of the industry.

 Photography Course Duration & Intake Details

 The course year is 43 weeks in duration and is divided into 4 Terms.
-There are two intakes each year, one in January and the other in July.
 Each intake class limited to a maximum of 16 students in order to ensure that each student receives quality training.

 Photography Course Entry Requirements

-- The Digital Photography course is open to all New Zealand and International students.
+- The Commercial Photography (CPC) course is open to all New Zealand and International students.

-- Applicants must complete the course application form, including written requirements, as well as complete a formal interview.
+- All applicants must complete the course application form, including written requirements, as well as complete a formal interview.
 For international applicants this can be via telephone or Skype.